taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **Type** : Optional

 **Description** :
 This option can apply oom_score_adj values for PHP processes created by mod_lsapi.
 Value is an integer in the -1000 to 1000 range.
 The lower the value, the lower the chance that the process will be killed.
-When your server becomes low on free memory and an OOM killer is invoked then desirable that lsphp processes are sacrificed to free up memory.
+When your server becomes low on free memory and an OOM killer is invoked, then it may be desirable for lsphp processes to be sacrificed to free up memory.
 To do this, you need to set oom_score_adj to a large value.
-For more information on setting value oom_score_adj, see the page https://man7.org/linux/man-pages/man5/proc.5.html
+For more information on setting a proper value for oom_score_adj, see the page https://man7.org/linux/man-pages/man5/proc.5.html

 ---